Scotland - brilliantly connected for business

 The right to click

-Retailers have shown us just how much digital has become an integral part of daily life, with internet access cited by some as a right, on a par with water and electricity.
+The retailer shows just how much digital has become an integral part of daily life, with internet access cited by some as a right on a par with water and electricity.
 With firms of all sectors now hiring developers to nurture and grow their digital development, you simply can’t afford not to keep pace to maintain your brand relevance.

 Innovation is not a department